-Soil Moist Products The easiest way to apply this wonderful water retaining product.
-At planting time you simply drop one biodegradable packet into the hole before placing your plant.
-Ideal for blueberries and other container plants.
-The polymer granules absorb several hundred times their weight in water and release it as the soil dries.
-Soil MoistTM Packs are designed to reduce the need for watering by 50% Designed specifically for container growing .
-The 7" square mats are meant to be placed in the bottom of containers at planting time.
-They act like a sponge, absorbing a quart of water and releasing it as the soil dries.
-Soil Moist Mats will last for several seasons.
-Use 2 mats in containers SOIL MOISTTM PLANT PACKS \$7.95 \$15.95 Click here to go back to the index \$19.95 \$27.95 Fertilizer & Soil Amendments The 3 products in this column all work well on their own, but even better as 3 ingredients in one root dip solution.
+Fertilizer & Soil Amendments The 3 products in this column all work well on their own, but even better as 3 ingredients in one root dip solution.
 The rates of each are listed below.
 ROOT RESCUE TRANPLANTER "Throw your plants a lifeline!"
 We are excited to offer a new 100% natural and organic planter starter developed in Canada.
 It consists of 18 different native species of mycorrhizal fungi and 2 organic bio-stimulants.
 Mycorrhizae are naturally occurring soil dwelling fungi that attach to roots and greatly increase the uptake of water and nutrients-for life.
 Because of this, transplant shock and plant failures are significantly reduced.
 Four years of testing at the University of Guelph have proven that it works.
 This wettable powder is easy to mix and use on all deciduous trees, conifers, shrubs, evergreens and perennials.
 For potted plants the solution can be watered in after planting.
 However for bareroot planting we highly recommend using it as a root dip.
 Usage rate is 1.5 gram/L of water.
 Mix one 22.5 gram packet with 15L water for the root dip solution.
 This will treat 10-20 trees/shrubs.
-707-6225 22.5 gram packet \$19.95 SOIL ACTIVATOR This new Canadian made, microbial biofertilizer works hand in hand with Root Rescue to manage transplant shock.
+707-6225 22.5 gram packet \$19.95

+This new Canadian made, microbial biofertilizer works hand in hand with Root Rescue to manage transplant shock.
 It is composed of naturally occurring soil micro organisms with an all natural forestry byproduct.
 Approved for certified organic use.

-Soil Activator also aids with the following modes of action. - Improves soil moisture retention - Increases nutrient uptake - Boost nitrogen levels in the soil - Releases nutrients from organic matter - Solubilizes phosphorus and improves micronutrient availability It is also mixed with water and is designed to be combined with the Root Rescue.
+Soil Activator also aids with the following modes of action.

+- Improves soil moisture retention

+- Increases nutrient uptake

+- Boost nitrogen levels in the soil

+- Releases nutrients from organic matter

+- Solubilizes phosphorus and improves micronutrient availability

+It is also mixed with water and is designed to be combined with the Root Rescue.
 Rate is 10 grams/L of water (150 grams/15L) 15L rootdip solution will treat 10-20 trees/shrubs and bushes.

-707-6425 425 gram packet \$29.95 SOIL MOISTTM FINES This is the final ingredient to the root dip solution.
-Soil Moist is a potassium-based (pH neutral) polymer designed specifically for the horticultural industry.
+707-6425 425 gram packet \$29.95

+SOIL MOISTTM FINES

+This is the final ingredient to the root dip solution.
+Soil Moist is a potassium-based (pH neutral) polymer designed specifically for the

+\$8.95 horticultural industry.
 Mix the granular fines with water to create a safe, non-toxic root dip slurry which is very effective in reducing transplant shock.
 This gel mixture attaches to the dipped roots to increase the water holding capacity while plants are being established.
 One 85 gram packet mixed with 15L of water will treat 10-20 tree/shrubs.
-707-4185 85 gram packet \$8.95 Note: Currently not approved for certified organic use.
+707-4185 85 gram packet Note: Currently not approved for certified organic use.
 After you have dipped and planted all your trees, we suggest diluting the leftover root dip solution with an additional 10-20L of water before applying it to either the newly planted or to existing trees.

-In university tests, this has been rated as one of the best organic fertilizers you can use.
-It consists composted, deodorized, turkey manure. granular complete package containing both quick and slow release nitrogen, all primary, secondary and tertiary plant nutrients.
+ORGANIC TURKEY TROT In university tests, this has been rated as one of the best organic fertilizers you can use.
+It consists of composted, deodorized, granular turkey manure.
+A complete package containing both quick and slow release nitrogen, all primary, secondary and tertiary plant nutrients.
 Compared to commonly available inorganic fertilizers which only benefit the plants themselves, Turkey Trot will build up your soil, making it better each year, providing vital micronutrients to everything you grow.
 Use everywhere -orchards and berry patches, vegetables and flower beds.
 For fruit trees - each spring broadcast 2 cups (500g) per 25mm (or 1lb per 1") tree diameter.
 707-7710 10kg bag 707-7720 20kg bag \$42.95 \$77.95 Please note: